How to Create a Written Information Security Plan (WISP) to Protect Sensitive Data, Meet Compliance Standards, and Prevent Security Breaches

 - Overlooking Vendor Security: Ensure third-party partners handling your data also comply with IRS, FTC, or HIPAA standards.

-- Failing to Update Plans: Outdated WDSPs can lead to vulnerabilities and non-compliance.
+- Failing to Update Plans: Outdated WISPs can lead to vulnerabilities and non-compliance.

 - Ignoring Physical Security: Protect workstations, filing systems, and access points.

-Here’s a quick checklist to ensure your WDSP meets key agency requirements:
+Here’s a quick checklist to ensure your WISP meets key agency requirements:

 Requirement |